 Late Nite Catechism Comes to Scottsdale

-Late Nite Catechism began its run at the Scottsdale Center for the Arts in June 2000.
+Late Nite Catechism began its run at the Scottsdale Center for the Arts (approximately 12 miles east of Phoenix) in June 2000.
 It was the first off-Broadway show to appear in extended runs all over the United States, originally as a fundraiser for many worthwhile organizations across the country.
 The show promises to provide lots of smiles and an evening of hilarious entertainment.

 The longest-running theatrical production in Arizona, Patti Hannon has played the role of Sister for Arizona audiences since 2000.
 Before coming to Scottsdale, she performed Late Nite Catechism in Chicago, then Boston and New York.